 When frequenting street food vendors or buffets in hotels and restaurants, make sure that cooked food is not in contact with raw food.
 Avoid any uncooked food, apart from fruits and vegetables that can be peeled or shelled.
 Raw food can contain dangerous microorganisms which could contaminate cooked food through direct contact.
 This may reintroduce disease-causing bacteria into safe, cooked food.

-In general, make sure your food has been thoroughly cooked and remains steaming hot.
+In general, not just when trying to avoid travel bugs, make sure your food has been thoroughly cooked and remains steaming hot.
 Dangerous micro-organisms are killed by proper cooking which is one of the most effective ways to make food safe.
 However, it is critical that all parts of the food be thoroughly cooked, i.e. reaching 70°C in all parts.

 Ice cream, drinking water, ice cubes and milk can easily be contaminated with dangerous microorganisms or chemicals.
 If in doubt, avoid them.
 Peel all fruits and vegetables if eaten raw.
 Avoid those with damaged skin because toxic chemicals can be formed in damaged and mouldy foods.
 Green-leafed vegetables (e.g. green salads) can contain dangerous micro-organisms which are difficult to remove.
 If in doubt about the hygienic conditions, avoid them.
 If available, bottled water is the safer choice for drinking water but always check the seal to ensure it has not been tampered with.